stashed/docs/docs/guides/latest/platforms/rook.md

   - [BackupSession](/docs/concepts/crds/backupsession.md/)
   - [RestoreSession](/docs/concepts/crds/restoresession.md/)
   - [Repository](/docs/concepts/crds/repository.md/)
-- You will need a [Rook Storage Service](https://rook.io/docs/rook/master/ceph-quickstart.html) with [Object Storage](https://rook.io/docs/rook/v1.0/ceph-object.html) and [Block Storage](https://rook.io/docs/rook/v1.0/ceph-block.html) configured.
+- You will need a [Rook](https://rook.io/docs/rook/master/ceph-quickstart.html) deployment with [Ceph Object Storage](https://rook.io/docs/rook/v1.0/ceph-object.html) and [Ceph Block Storage](https://rook.io/docs/rook/v1.0/ceph-block.html) configured.
 If you do not already have a Rook Storage Service configured, you can create one by following this [quickstart](https://rook.io/docs/rook/v1.0/ceph-quickstart.html) guide.

 To keep everything isolated, we are going to use a separate namespace called `demo` throughout this tutorial.